 Annual reports should include the number of fatalities and the number of non-fatal Class 1 (LTIs), Class 2 (MTIs) and Class 3 (First Aid) injuries.
 The circumstances and consequences of each Class 1 injury or illness should be supported with a statement about the action taken to prevent a recurrence.

 The number of incident investigations should be reported with a discussion around the hazards/risks associated with the most potentially damaging injuries or illnesses and those associated with the most frequently occurring injuries.

 The number of actions using hazard elimination controls versus the number of risk-minimising controls versus the number of risk-reducing/administrative controls should be reported as a HOC rating or score.
 Comment on the programs and/or processes used to manage the risks identified and include evidence of their effectiveness.

 The report should provide independent internal audit results, external investigations by the regulator, fines, costs, the number of compensated injuries, and the total lost time.
 These reports may also include WHS lead and lag KPI’s relating to critical WHS risk controls and 5-year average or industry average comparative data.

 Finally, a brief overview of WHS governance arrangements can be included, outlining structures and mechanisms by which assurance in relation to the implementation and effectiveness of WHS policies and controls is obtained.

 To identify the right information to include in each report, we need to understand the needs and priorities of its intended audience.
-Understanding how information will be used not only helps in designing WHS reports but also helps identify and prioritise what should be measured and tracked.
+Understanding how the information will be used not only helps in designing WHS reports but also helps identify and prioritise what should be measured and tracked.